daniilsorokin/language-identifier/README.md

 the Liblinear classifier (the liblinear model consists of two files: the svm model `Liblinear.model` and the list of the selected bigrams `Liblinear.model.sb`).

-Both model are able to identify 68 different languages.
+Both models are able to identify 68 different languages.

 The NP classifier doesn't depend on any external library!